Teenagers and drugs

 - Unusual odor on breath (from using inhalant drugs)

-- Pupils are extremely big (dilated) or extremely small (pinpoint)
+- Pupils that are extremely big (dilated) or extremely small (pinpoint)

 - Loss of appetite (occurs with amphetamine, methamphetamine, or cocaine use)

 - Increased appetite (with marijuana use)

 - Unsteady gait

 - Sluggishness, listlessness, or constant sleeping (from using opiate drugs, such as heroin or codeine, or when coming down off stimulant drugs)

 - Hyperactivity (as seen with uppers such as cocaine and methamphetamine)

 - Poor grades in school and missing more school days